 Craig Singer concentrates his practice in three broad areas: professional liability, criminal defense, and appellate work.
 Craig has represented numerous lawyers and law firms, including some of the nation’s largest firms, in federal and state courts, government investigations, and arbitration proceedings in many jurisdictions around the country.
 Craig has particular experience in defending professionals and firms in matters arising from Ponzi schemes and other frauds.
 He is the author of a book on that subject, Professionals, Firms, and Fraud: Defending Professionals Against Liability For Client Fraud, which was published by the ABA in 2015.
+As of 2017, Craig is also a member of the TriBar Opinion Committee, which prepares influential reports on legal opinion practice.

 In his criminal defense practice, Craig has also represented individuals and entities in criminal cases or investigations relating to various alleged offenses including mail and wire fraud, RICO, antitrust, environmental crimes and securities fraud.
 In his appellate practice, Craig has handled appeals for clients in significant civil and criminal matters in state and federal courts nationwide.